 Quach Thi Trang Roundabout, Le Lai Street, Pham Ngu Lao Ward, District 1

 The location was the Saigon Railway Station before 1975 and used to be called the “Black Hole Of Saigon” after the station was destroyed and the area was abandoned during the 90s.
-Since 23/9 Public Park was founded, this location has never been the ‘Black Hole Of Saigon’ anymore because there are many green trees and locals come here for a lot of fun featured events.
+Since 23/9 Public Park was founded, this location has never been the ‘Black Hole Of Saigon’ anymore because there are many green trees, and locals come here for a lot of fun featured events.

 Located in downtown Ho Chi Minh City, 23/9 Park is near many other famous attractions in Ho Chi Minh City like Bui Vien Walking Street, Ben Thanh Market, and Nguyen Hue Walking Street.
-You can choose this park as a place to relax and enjoy the fresh air or visit it on the weekend, trying traditional street foods and buy clothes at the underground Sense Market.
+You can choose this park as a place to relax and enjoy the fresh air or visit it on the weekend, trying traditional street foods and buying clothes at the underground Sense Market.

 Detailed Guide: A Tao Dan Park Review

 55C Nguyen Thi Minh Khai Street, Ben Thanh Ward, District 1